billdawson/ti_coffee_plugin/README.md

 # Setup

+## Python

+Requires Python 2.6, because the `json` module is used.
+Alternatively, you can use Python 2.5 as long as you also have the [`simplejson`](http://pypi.python.org/pypi/simplejson/) module installed.
+The `hashlib` module is also used, and that appeared first in Python 2.5, I believe.

 ## CoffeeScript

 First, of course, you'll need the `coffee` command available on your system.
-If you can't go out to a command-line/terminal and successfully execute `coffee`, then be sure to setup [CoffeeScript][] correctly.  **Also**, if you're on OS X and you used Homebrew to install CoffeeScript and Node.js, GUI applications such as Titanium Developer and Titanium Studio -- which are precisely the apps that launch your Titanium project's build process and thus this plugin -- might not be able to successfully execute `coffee` because `/usr/local/bin` is not in the PATH by default for GUI apps, and changes to `~/.profile`, `/etc/paths`, etc., are not useful for GUI apps.
+If you can't go out to a command-line/terminal and successfully execute `coffee`, then be sure to setup [CoffeeScript][] correctly.

+**Also**, if you're on OS X and you used Homebrew to install CoffeeScript and Node.js, GUI applications such as Titanium Developer and Titanium Studio -- which are precisely the apps that launch your Titanium project's build process and thus this plugin -- might not be able to successfully execute `coffee` because `/usr/local/bin` is not in the PATH by default for GUI apps, and changes to `~/.profile`, `/etc/paths`, etc., are not useful for GUI apps.
 The easiest solution is to simply symlink `coffee` and `node` in `/usr/bin`, which is in the PATH:

     $ sudo ln -s /usr/local/bin/node /usr/bin/node
 	$ sudo ln -s /usr/local/bin/coffee /usr/bin/coffee